Information for Patients and the Public about NIHR Cambridge Clinical Research Facility

 Hello and Welcome

-This section is for patients and the public who are looking for more information about what is involved in participating in clinical research at our clinical research facility and what opportunities are available.
+This section is for patients and members of the public who want to learn more about taking part in clinical research at our clinical research facility.
+It explains what’s involved and the opportunities that may be available to you.

 Hello word cloud in different languages